-2. Only for salt water sample.
+^{2.} Only for salt water sample.
 DIC for the freshwater sample will not be analyzed but will be calculated based on the Alkalinity results for the freshwater samples.

-3 For bay sampling locations a bottom grab sample will be collected from sampling event 8/25/2011 and forward, this sample will be analyzed for TSS and Turbidity only .
+3 For bay sampling locations a bottom grab sample was collected from sampling event 8/25/11 and analysis for limited parameters, beginning in January 2011 and forward, this sample will be analyzed for TSS, Chlorophyll A, Turbidity, TP, TN, TOC, and Total Silica .
 In-situ measurements of pH, dissolved oxygen (DO),, DO saturation, temperature and conductivity will also be conducted at depth where the bottom grab samples are collected.